neo-seeker/neo-seeker/README.md

-- 👋 Hi, I’m @neo-seeker, engineering professional with wide range of exposure to tech including primarily Aviation and IT.
+- 👋 Hi, I’m an engineering professional with wide range of exposure to tech including primarily Aviation and IT.
 -    Recently, I have divulged in Hardware and Firmware development.
 -
 - 👀 I’m interested in ...learning and contributing